What It's All About

 Associate of Applied Science

-Students completing this degree must achieve a minimum grade of "C" for each required course in the technical core to meet graduation requirements.
+Students completing this degree must achieve a minimum grade of "C" in each required technical core course to meet graduation requirements.

 Program Outline